Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: Power spectrum analysis for Planck PR3 Data

+where $y_\ell$ represents the two-dimensional Fourier transform of the electron pressure profile, and $dn/dM$ is the halo mass function.
+For the numerical computation of the trispectrum, we utilize the public code \texttt{class\_sz}\footnote{\url{https://github.com/CLASS-SZ}}, with the detailed parameters for the calculations provided {\red in~\cite{2018MNRAS.477.4957B,2023JCAP...03..039B,2023arXiv231018482B,2025arXiv250707346B}. }

-In Fig.~\ref{fig:tsz_all}, we present our best-fitting results for the tSZ power spectrum, along with the individual foreground residual components and their sum, all shown with their associated $2\sigma$ uncertainty levels.
+For the trispectrum-excluded case, in Fig.~\ref{fig:tsz_all}, we present our best-fitting results for the tSZ power spectrum, along with the individual foreground residual components and their sum, all shown with their associated {\red $2\sigma$} uncertainty levels.
 For comparison, two different tSZ templates are used to fit the overall amplitude $A_{\rm tSZ}$.
 The left panel shows the template from the {\it Planck} 2015 best-fit model, while the right panel displays the model derived from hydrodynamic simulations~\citep{2012ApJ...758...74B}.
-As seen, the tSZ amplitudes for both models are smaller than the Planck best-fit value, primarily due to the lower amplitude of the ABS-derived $C^{yy}_\ell$, particularly at $\ell \gtrsim 300$.
-We also observe that the amplitudes of both the RS and IR components show relatively large variations, despite their small contribution to the total power spectrum.
-Additionally, the CIB power spectra in both cases exhibit comparable amplitudes, and essentially dominate the foreground residual contamination.
+As seen, the CIB power spectra in both cases exhibit comparable amplitudes, and essentially dominate the foreground residual contamination.
 The total contribution from the residuals (including the CN term) is represented by the blue solid line.
 In both cases, the amplitudes (denoted as ``rec FG'') and error bars are nearly identical, with changes in the mean amplitude and mean error bars being less than 5\%.
 This indicates that the results for the total residual foreground contribution are largely insensitive to the choice of the tSZ template.
 Moreover, in this study, we also consider the tSZ template based on the best-fit power spectrum obtained through a re-analysis of the {\it Planck} data~\citep{2018MNRAS.477.4957B}.
 The marginalized tSZ power spectrum, after being corrected for the residual foreground contributions, is shown in Fig.~\ref{fig:marg_tsz}.